Privacy

 • Private healthcare providers

 We use information from other providers to make sure that you receive quality care.
-One way that we do this is through the East London Patient Record.
-You can read more about that here.
+One way that we do this is through the London Care Record.
+You can read more about that on the London Care Record website.

 Why does Barts Health collect your information?